-One person is not enough, because if they stop learning English or you fall out of touch, then you no longer have someone to count on.
+1 person is not enough, because if they stop learning English or you fall out of touch, then you no longer have someone to count on.

-Remember, we want a community, not just a partner.
+Remember, we want a COMMUNITY, not just a partner.

 This community should be dedicated to learning English just as much, or even more, than you are.

-That way, whenever you interact with them, they will elevate your language skills and keep you focused on your goal.
+That way, whenever you interact with them, they will elevate your language skills and keep you focused on your goal of advancing in your IT career.

-Once this community is established, you want to integrate some formal practice time into your schedule that we made in Step 3 - Work Hard.
+Once this community is established, you want to integrate some formal practice time into your schedule that we made in Step 3: Work Hard.